hmmdyl/LWDR/README.md

 {
   Foo foo = new Foo; // this will invoke rtosbackend_heapalloc(..) foo.bar;
-  delete foo; // don't forget to delete - there is no GC
+  LWDR.free(foo); // don't forget to free - there is no GC
-  // delete will invoke rtosbackend_heapfreealloc(..)
+  // LWDR.free will invoke rtosbackend_heapfreealloc(..)
 }
 ```